fguillen/ruby-style-guide/README.md

       # body omitted
     end

-    # good
-    def self.some_other_method
-      # body omitted
-    end

-    # Also possible and convenient when you
-    # have to define many class methods.
+    # bad (convenient when you have to define many class methods but bad)
     class << self
       def first_method
         # body omitted